kmfranklin/village_market/README.md

 # Village Market Web Application

-This project is a web application for managing a local farmers' market.
-Vendors can register their businesses, list their products, and manage their attendance at the market.
-Administrators can manage vendors and products, make changes to the homepage, and approve new vendors.
+The Village Market Web Application is a platform for managing a local farmers' market.
+Vendors can register their businesses, list their products, and manage their attendance at the market, while administrators can manage vendors and products, make changes to the homepage, and approve new vendors.

 ## Features Implemented